 Skip to main content

-Ora uses explicit error unions instead of exceptions.
-Errors are part of the type system and must be handled.
+Ora uses explicit Result<T, E> / error-union values instead of exceptions.
+Errors are part of the type system, can carry payloads, can be matched, and are visible to the ABI and verifier.

 Error declarations